asmelko/gigascience24-artifact/README.md

 ## Running the experiments

 Our experiments are designed to provide a comprehensive analysis of the aforementioned algorithms running various combinations of parameters computing different sizes of input instances.
-Therefore, the overall duration of **running the experiments is quite long** (about **24 hours** on our GPU cluster and MareNostrum SC).
+Therefore, the overall duration of **running the experiments is quite long** (around **2 to 3 days** on our GPU cluster and MareNostrum SC).

-To provide a swift way to check the reproducibility of our experiments, we prepared a special script that runs only a subset of benchmarks.
+To provide a swift way to check the reproducibility of our experiments, we prepared a special script that runs only a subset of the benchmarks.

 **Kick the tires:**